ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/documentation.md

 }
 ```

-If the description provided to the `GraphQLDescriptionAttribute` is `null` or made up of only white space, XML documentation strings are used as a fallback.
+If the description provided to the `GraphQLDescriptionAttribute` is `null` or made up of only white space, XML documentation comments are used as a fallback.

-Learn more about [XML documentation](#xml-documentation) below.
+Learn more about XML documentation below.

 </ExampleTabs.Annotation>
 <ExampleTabs.Code>